BitnetMoney/contract-standards/README.md

 - [BTS721](./bts721/bts721.sol): A standard for non-fungible tokens (NFTs), providing the foundation for unique and indivisible digital assets on the Bitnet network.

+- [BTSHCE](./btshce/btshce.sol): A standard for high compliance environments, with advanced and complex management functions.

 ## Library Assets

 The `/library` folder contains essential library assets that can be imported and used in your smart contracts on the Bitnet network: